red/web-redlake/content/en/blog/diagrammar-1.1-annc.md

 Side Note: We have since found and even larger ABNF grammar, for Excel formulas.
 It has 1'145 rules and would render to a diagram 2634x216235 pixels in size.
 How do we know this, if it's too big to render?
 Red to the rescue again.
 We wrote a script to tally the size of all images in a folder, if stacked vertically, then exported each rule as a separate image and ran that script against them.

+## Conclusion

+We hope you enjoy this new release, and please keep the feedback and feature requests coming.
+Join us at https://gitter.im/redlake-comm/DiaGrammar and let us know what you're doing with DiaGrammar.

+Happy diagramming!

 ## DiaGrammar 1.1 Changelog